solita/solita.github.com/_posts/2020-12-15-aws-antipatterns.md

 ## Antipattern #6: Multiple applications and teams sharing same account

-I've seen this sin a few times.
+I've seen this antipattern a few times.
 Here are the symptoms:

 - Same AWS account is used to serve multiple services.
 Which is not yet bad.
 - But those services are built and maintained by multiple different teams, who all then have access to same environment